stelzinga/MF/MGT_99.Legend.md

 - Risk

 ### Run
 The Run a.k.a.
-Production or Prod, is composed of Routines, done in a recurring or continuous manner, which generate Run Services.
+Production or Prod, is composed of Routines done in a recurring or continuous manner and which generate Run Services.
 The name comes from the expression "Running a Business".
-Recurring can be continuously, hourly, daily, weekly, monthly, quarterly, semi-annually, annually, ad-hoc (triggered).
-Run can be broken down into two so-called chains:
+Recurring can be continuously, hourly, daily, weekly, monthly, quarterly, semi-annually, annually, two-yearly, ad-hoc (triggered), etc. Run is often broken down into two so-called chains:
-- Value Chain: Processes that directly or indirectly generating Services that drive Revenue
+- Value Chain: Processes directly or indirectly generating the Services that drive Revenue.
-- Control Chain:  Processes that assure the quality of the Services delivered in the Value chain
+- Control Chain: Processes assuring the quality of the Services delivered in the Value chain.

-The Value Chain are those Routines that generate Services (directly or indirectly) that are sold to Clients.
-The Control Chain are those Routines that perform Services that verify the results of the Value Chain are as expected.
-This can include quality control in manufacturing companies.
+The Value Chain are thus the Routines that generate Services (directly or indirectly) that are sold to Clients.
+The Control Chain are those Routines that perform Services that verify the results of the Value Chain are as expected e.g., quality control in manufacturing companies.

 ### Change
-Change is all Processes performed to improve the Run such as to :
+Change consists of all Processes performed to improve the Run such as to :
-- Grow output to yield more Revenue (more Services, create new Services)
+- Grow output to yield more Revenue (more existing Services, new Services)
 - Protect existing Revenue at risk of being lost
 - Secure the manner in which Services are produced to reduce Risk and
-- Optimise the manner in which Services are produced to increase output at constant cost or reduce Cost.
+- Optimise the manner in which Services are produced to increase output at constant Cost or reduce Cost.

-Change is composed of Projects that improve the Run.
-Change is performed within Activities by Groups.
-These Activities can be the same ones as for Run or different ones.
 Change is composed of Projects.
+Change is performed within Activities by Groups and these Activities can be the same as for Run or different ones.

 There is no fixed ratio between Run and Change for any given industry.
 At average, in the past it was more around 80% Run and 20% Change, over time this has shifted to 20/80.
-There are extreme cases: some companies have an Operating Model based on custom made Products, effectively reducing Routines to nearly 0 and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
-In some companies Operations is deemed Run and Projects are not within Operations.
+There are also extreme cases: some companies have an Operating Model based on custom made Products, effectively reducing Routines to nearly 0 and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
+In some companies Operations is deemed Run including Projects.

 ### Revenue
-This explains how sales of Services contribute to Income of the Venture.
-Understanding of Revenue and its evolution and future expectations of Revenue is key to good Management.
+Revenue explains how sales of Services contribute to Income of the Venture.
+Understanding of Revenue drivers and its evolution and future expectations of Revenue is key to Management.

 ### Cost
 Operations creates Cost in different forms:
 - Costs of Good Sold: costs directly related to the manufacturing of goods or delivery of Services a.k.a.
 Operating Fees, Negative Income (for Banks).
-In other words: if a Service is not delivered, the cost is also not Incurred.
+In other words: if a Service is not delivered, the cost is also not Incurred, at least in theory.
+In practice there are production considerations which require a purchase of Inventory to be used at one point in time in manufacturing, effectively yielding a Cost without yet having delivered a Product.
+Such inventory finds its way into the Balance Sheet as an Asset.
+It is also possible to that certain of such Costs of Goods Sold related to a minimum purchase by the Venture.
 - Operating Costs: costs required to keep Operations up and running, incl.
 Salaries, utilities, rent, licenses, subscriptions etc. These costs are incurred even if a Service is not delivered.

-Cost is an undesirable, but necessary deliverable, and its minimisation through Cost Management is an important responsibility of a Manager.
-Cost is sometimes expressed via proxies (time, manhours or mandays, head count, etc.), they ultimately still have a monetary impact.
+Cost is an undesirable, but necessary deliverable, and its minimisation through Cost Management is an important output of Management.
+Cost is often expressed and monitored via proxies like time, man-hours or man-days, head-count, etc.

 ### Risk
-Risk reflects adverse, unplanned -not necessarily unexpected- outcomes that emerge as a result of Run and Change being performed in a dynamic Environment.
+Risk reflects adverse, unplanned -not necessarily unexpected- outcomes that emerge as a result of Run and Change being performed1 in a dynamic Environment.
 More specifically, adverse outcomes occur as result of either i) weaknesses in Processes performed or supported by Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and Environment).
-The first one is often referred to a lack of quality of the Operations, whereas the latter is more often referred to as external Risk.
+The first one is often referred to as lack of quality of the Operations, whereas the latter is more often referred to as external Risk.
-Management of Operations invariably includes *mitigation* of Risk which are the processes put in place to pro-actively-identify zones of Risk and remediate the cause of that Risk.
+Management of Operations invariably includes *mitigation* of Risk which consists of Processes put in place to pro-actively-identify zones of Risk and remediate the cause of that Risk.
 In the case of i) above, Risk Mitigation is referred to as Quality Control, and for ii) it is referred to as Risk Management.
 Combined they are part of Risk Management.
-Ultimately, Risk can be seen as a form of *probabilistic* Cost and the mitigation of Risk incurs a *realised* Cost e.g., insurance, hedge transactions, backup Assets, etc.
+Ultimately, Risk can be seen as a form of *probabilistic* Cost and the mitigation of Risk incurs a *realised* or *actual* Cost e.g., insurance, hedge transactions, backup Assets, disaster recovery drills, etc.

 Several types of Risk exist:
 - Strategic Risk: Managerial decisions yielding a Result that is unexpected;
-- Financial Risk (Market Risk, Credit Risk, Counterparty Risk);
+- Financial Risk: Market Risk, Credit Risk, Counterparty Risk, these are risk related to financial products or the solvency of clients involved in financial transactions (relevant for banks, insurance companies, hedge funds, asset managers, but also corporates that hedge their exposure with financial transactions);
-- Operational Risk: risk that Operations yield unexpected Services or byproducts, or don't yield a Service at all;
+- Operational Risk: risk that Operations yield unexpected Services or byproducts, or don't yield a Service at all, or alternatively result in damage to Resources including Staff (injuries), Assets or Suppliers.
+- Legal Risk: the risk of Operations not being conducted within the laws set out in a given country e.g., employment law.
 - Regulatory Risk incl.
-Tax Risk: risk that the results yielded by Operations create a dispute with an authority (tax authority, regulator, ...) leading to a cost in the form of legal counsel fees, fines, etc.
+Tax Risk: a sub-set of Legal Risk.
+Regulatory RIsk is the risk that the Results yielded by Operations create a dispute with an authority (tax authority, regulator, ...) leading to a cost in the form of legal counsel fees, fines, loss of license to operate, etc. Regulatory Risk is specific to the Business or Sector the Venture Operates in, whereas the aforementioned Legal Risk is far more, or even completely independent of such Business or Sector.
+- Actuarial Risk: specific to the insurance industry, actuarial risk involves the statistics involved in decision taking with regards to loss of life, loss of operations.
+- Supply chain risk: concerns interruptions in supply chain either as physical disruption or changes in the cost of using existing supply chains.
+This could be simply the bankruptcy of a single Supplier, as well as geopolitical disruptions like war with a country that has many Suppliers for the Venture.
+- Cyber Risk: a rapidly evolving risk facing nearly all private and public institutions in the world.
+Various types of risk exist, of which the two most important ones are malware and ransomware.
+- Fraud: any form of deception to gain unlawfully or at unfairly, or to deprive an individual in the Venture or the entire Venture some legal right or commercial opportunity.
-- Other: there are Risks specific to each industry
+- Other: there are Risks specific to each industry.
+For example insurer companies

-Risk is an undesirable consequence of conducting Operations and Management.
+Risk is an undesirable consequence of conducting Operations and Management within a not fully controllable Environment.
 Its minimisation through Risk Management is an important responsibility of a Manager and expressed within the Goal called "Perform oversight".
-Risk is also the focus of Business Functions like Risk, Quality Assurance and Quality Control (different names, similar coverage).
+Risk is also the focus of Business Functions like Risk, Quality Assurance and Quality Control (different names, similar objective).
 It is important to note that depending on the Venture, Risk is fundamental or incidental to the Venture.
-For example, in Financial Institutions Risk is fundamental and the very active management of Risk is core throughout Operations, on the other hand a local furniture manufacturer risk is more incidental to the Operations, and it can be -partially- managed through for example Insurance.
+For example, in Financial Institutions Risk is fundamental and the very active management of Risk is core throughout Operations.
+The same is true for pharmaceutical, airplane and car manufacturing companies for example.
+On the other hand for a small furniture manufacturer Risk is more incidental to Operations, and it can be -partially- managed through for example a simple Insurance.
 ________________________________________
 ## Staff
 Staff refers to people directly responsible for performing Objectives.
 Staff are grouped into Groups in which they have specific Roles and Responsibilities, which are defined in Organising.
-To fulfill these Roles & Responsibilities Staff need *Skills*, *Knowledge* which are confirmed through *Experience*.
-Staff is managed through Business Function Human Resources although Managers play a key role in the day to day of Staff.
+To fulfill these Roles & Responsibilities Staff need *Skills* and *Knowledge* which are confirmed through *Experience*.
+Staff is managed through Business Function Human Resources with Managers playing a key role in the day to day of Staff.

 Key deliverables for Staff are:
 - Skills
 - Knowledge
 - Experience

 ### Skills
 A Skill is defined as the learned ability to perform a Process such that the expected Result is yielded within the constraints and dependencies imposed on the execution of said Process within a Responsibility.
 Skills are more focused on "doing something".
-Skills are acquired through study and practice either in a classroom setting (school, university, evening school) or on-the-job training.
+Skills are acquired through study and practice either through doing it at home or club, in a classroom setting (school, university, evening school) or on-the-job training.

 ### Knowledge
 Knowledge refers to what is required in understanding topics involved in the Responsibility and is thus more focused on "understanding something".
+Knowledge can be obtained through self-study, classroom setting or on the job-training.

 ### Experience
-Skills and Knowledge can often be 'proven' or 'benchmarked' from having done similar Roles and Responsibilities which is referred to as Experience.
+Skills and Knowledge can often be 'proven' or 'benchmarked' from having performed similar Roles and Responsibilities which is referred to as Experience.
 Experience thus gives more weight to the relevance of Skills and Knowledge.
-Experience is expressed as "Similar roles for X years in Y type of company".
+Experience is often expressed as "Similar role for X years in Y type of company".

-### Additional Staff Properties
+Additional Staff Properties
 Staff may have various properties that within the context of a Venture are relevant:
 - Internal/External: is Staff internal (employee) or external (temp staff, contractor, consultant).
 - Overview: description which can include aspects like how the Staff got to join the Venture etc,.